Tassan Rovers GAA

 Tassan Rovers GAA (CLG An tEasán) was a Gaelic football team in Tassan, County Monaghan, Ireland.
 The Tassan team came together in early 1937 and participated in the Junior League Mid Monaghan section.
 The team was managed by Francis Brennan, John Mulligan, Peter Flanagan and Frank Murphy.
 Paddy Morgan, Lisdrumgormely was also associated with the team.

-The Tassan team wore red jerseys and trained and played football in a local meadow field known as the "Boggan" owned by Peter Flanagan and located up the Tassan road from Tommy Conlan's cottage and across the road from Owenie Morgan's house.
+The Tassan team wore red jerseys and trained and played football in a local meadow field known as the "Boggan".

-Founding in 1937
+History

+Foundation

 The first reference to the newly formed Tassan team was recorded in a league table in the Northern Standard newspaper of 19 March 1937.